janschill/solid-comment/README.md

 ## To-do

+- [ ] Introduce integration tests with Jest
+  - Use json-server for storage endpoint
+- [ ] Think about some caching possbilities
+  - don't load image twice if it is the same person
+- [ ] Reduce the bundled size of this library
 - [x] The import and export in examples does not work properly (Resolved by dropping TS)
 - [x] How does the application in itself authenticate?
 - [x] Every comment, one file?
   - Means a request per comment
 - [x] Integrate with Indico
-- [ ] Introduce integration tests with Jest
-  - Use json-server for storage endpoint
-- [ ] Think about some caching possbilities
-  - don't load image twice if it is the same person
 - [x] ACL for resource and container
   - two scenarios: 1. container private, resource public; container public, resource public
 - [x] Refactor ACL part out of solid-model